merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

     <span class="pub-journal"> 📚 <b>bioRxiv</b> | 🔍 <a href="http://scholar.google.com/scholar?hl=en&amp;q=Ribosomal+protein+phylogeography+offers+quantitative+insights+into+the+efficacy+of+genome-resolved+surveys+of+microbial+communities" target="_blank">Google Scholar</a> | 🔗 <a href="https://doi.org/10.1101/2025.01.15.633187" target="_blank">doi:10.1101/2025.01.15.633187</a></span>
 </div>

-## Reproducible / Reusable Data Products
+### Reproducible / Reusable Data Products

 The following data items are compatible with anvi’o version v8 or later.
-The anvi’o {% include ARTIFACT name="contigs-db" %} and {% include ARTIFACT name="profile-db" %}’ in them can be further analyzed using any program in the anvi’o ecosystem, or they can be used to report summary data in flat-text files to be imported into other analysis environments.
+The anvi’o {% include ARTIFACT name="contigs-db" %} and {% include ARTIFACT name="profile-db" %} in them can be further analyzed using any program in the anvi’o ecosystem, or they can be used to report summary data in flat-text files to be imported into other analysis environments.

-- [DOI:10.6084/m9.figshare.28207481](https://doi.org/10.6084/m9.figshare.28207481): ribosomal protein interactive interfaces for the human oral cavity (*rpL19*, *rpS15*, *rpS2*), human gut (*rpS16*, *rpS19*, *rpS15*), and surface ocean (*rpL14*, *rpS8*, *rpS11*).
-To directly load this data, skip to the section "EcoPhylo interactive interfaces"
+- [DOI:10.6084/m9.figshare.28207481.v2](https://doi.org/10.6084/m9.figshare.28207481.v2): Ribosomal protein {% include ARTIFACT name="interative" %} interfaces for the human oral cavity (*rpL19*, *rpS15*, *rpS2*) and human gut (*rpS16*, *rpS19*, *rpS15*).
+To directly load this data, skip to the section [EcoPhylo interactive interfaces](#ecophylo-interactive-interfaces)

-## Set up environment
+### Set up environment

 If you want to follow along and run each code block in the following reproducible, you will need to install anvi’o.
 Next you will need to download the associated data ([DOI:10.6084/m9.figshare.28208018](https://doi.org/10.6084/m9.figshare.28208018)) and open it up like this: